ChrisMoller/aplquat/README.md

 found in areas such as special relativity, electromagnetics, quantum mechanics, and so on.
-This package provides only a subset of quaternion algebra I've found useful for what I do, bu I expect even as it is it can be of use in areas and nothing says the package can't be extended to apply to other areas.
+This package provides only a subset of quaternion algebra I've found useful for what I do, bu I expect even as it is it can be of use in other areas and nothing says the package can't be extended to include additional function.

+### An example

 ~~~
 testquat;a;b;quat